-A strong majority of 70.2 percent of our participants are Conditional cooperators according to the classification developed by Fischbacher et al. (2001).
-These participants have schedules which are either monotonically or significantly increasing in the average contribution of other group members.
+A strong majority of 69 percent of our participants are Conditional cooperators according to the classification developed by Fischbacher et al. (2001).
+As suggested by the name, conditional cooperators condition their contribution on the other group members' contributions.
+Their willingness to contribute to the common project increases with the contributions of the other members of the group.
+More specifically, a participant is classified as a conditional cooperator if his contribution is weakly increasing in the average contribution of the other group members (with at least one strict increase).
+A participant is also classified as conditional cooperator if the correlation between the participant's contributions and the average contributions of the other group members is significant and positive.
 Participants who contribute Dkr.
-0 at all levels (13.9 percent) are called Free riders.
-The remaining 15.9 percent do not fit into either category.
+0 at all levels (15 percent) are called Free riders.
+The remaining 16 percent do not fit into either category.
 For convenience, we call them Other.